Police-Data-Accessibility-Project/scrapers/doc/design/record_fetcher_proposal.md

 * should probably losslessly compress most things (we get 40% savings with gzip on the sample manifest below)

 ## Design Ideas

 ### Document Storage
 First, let's talk document storage.
-Have record fetchers crawl however they want and upload documents to a document storage endpoint.
-This should ideally be some kind of content-addressed blob storage service.
-We don't need a lot of structure for this, as any relationship between documents will be encoded by the manifests -- the service just needs to be able to store the raw documents for later lookup.
-Backing this storage API with a fairly flat filesystem is fine here, we're rarely going to list files, only write and read.
-If we do need to list files, it'll be for some cleanup operation and should not be on any request path.
+This will be a content digest-addressed blob storage service.
+We don't need a lot of structure for this, as any relationship between documents will be encoded by the manifests -- the service just needs to be able to store the raw documents for later lookup (but lookups don't need to be via this service).
+Backing this storage service with a fairly flat filesystem is fine here, we're rarely going to list files, only write and read.

 A big benefit of content-addressed storage here is that we get deduping almost for free -- we may need to zero out content that changes on every page load (e.g. "This page requested at HH:MM"), but that's more of an optimization than a hard requrement.
 These savings would apply to both documents which remain unchanged between fetches and documents that are shared between records.

-The actual document collection service will take a file upload and respond with a simple payload denoting the URI that may be used to access the file.

 ### Manifest Construction